gamozolabs/gamozolabs.github.io/_posts/2019-10-07-vectorized_emulation_condbranch.markdown

 Now we're at the end. `k2` still holds the true targets.
 We and this with `k7` (the "following" VM mask) to figure out if the VM we are following is going to take the branch or not.

-We then need to make this result "actionable" by getting it into the `eflags` x86 register such that we can conditionally branch based off of it.
-This is done with a simple `kortestw` instruction with itself.
+We then need to make this result "actionable" by getting it into the `eflags` x86 register such that we can conditionally branch.
+This is done with a simple `kortestw` instruction of `k2` with itself.
 This will cause the zero flag to get set in `eflags` if `k2` is equal to zero.

 Once this is done, we can do a `jnz` instruction (same as `jne`), causing us to jump to the true target path if the `k2` value is non-zero (if the VM we're following is taking the true path).
 Otherwise we fall through to the "false" path (or potentially branch to it if it's not directly following this block).